AdobeDocs/experience-manager-65.en/help/sites-administering/integrating-landing-pages-with-adobe-analytics.md

   <tr>
    <td><br type="_moz" /> </td>
    <td><i>eventdata.clickthroughLinkTarget</i> <br /> </td>
-   <td>The destination where you are taken when you click on the link </td>
+   <td>The destination where you are taken when you click the link </td>
   </tr>
   <tr>
    <td><br type="_moz" /> </td>